Certificate Program Tuition and Fees 2018/2019

 Cottage Place Apartments, a six-story student residence adjacent to the College, features studio apartments with kitchenettes and two- and three-bedroom apartments with full kitchens and living rooms.
 All studios and bedrooms are designed for double occupancy.

 Sussex House, a one-floor student residence located within the College building, features studio apartments with kitchenettes and two-bedroom apartments with kitchens, living rooms, and two bathrooms.
-All studios are designed for three students and two-bedroom apartments are designed for six students.
+All studios are designed for four students and two-bedroom apartments are designed for eight students.

 View the housing page for more information.